axel-peter-krebs/msys2-toolchain-builder/README.txt

 Motto: As good old Cygwin had a nice GUI..
 I want one for MSYS{,}2!

 Goal: Build Linux toolchains (MINGW32, MINGW64, UCRT64, CLANG64/LLVM) for use on Windows.
-	Optionally, Install frontends for the LLVM, e.g. Rust.

 Motivation: